 TY - JOUR

-T1 - Acute myeloid leukemias with UBTF tandem duplications are sensitive to Menin inhibitors
+T1 - Acute myeloid leukemias with UBTF tandem duplications are sensitive to menin inhibitors

-AU - Barajas, Juan Martin
+AU - Barajas, Juan M.

 AU - Rasouli, Milad